 The production of alumina requires energy for digestion and calcination.
 The energy use is influenced mainly by the origin and chemical composition of the bauxite, the type of digesters used and the type of calciners used.
-The range of energy used in European plants is 8.0-13.5 GJ per tonne with a mean value of 10.2 GJ per tonne (Al Expert Group, 1998).
+The range of energy used in European plants is 7.6-11.7 GJ per tonne (European Commission, 2014).
 The quantities of NaOH and CaO used are also linked to the composition of the bauxite.